migueldeicaza/TensorFlowSharp/README.md

     bazel build -c dbg --strip=never //tensorflow:libtensorflow.so

-You will need this library to be in the same directory as the executable that you will be testing.
+You will need this library to be installed in a system accessible location like /usr/local/lib, or in the directory of the application that you are debugging.

 ## Running the test